Chapter 3: Communication

 In your next standup:

-• Don't think about your update until it's your turn
+• Do not think about your update until it is your turn

 • Focus 100% on each speaker